-NCERT Solutions for Class 6 Social science Chapter 7 Urban Administration are provided here with simple step-by-step explanations.
-These solutions for Urban Administration are extremely popular among class 6 students for Social science Urban Administration Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of class 6 Social science Chapter 7 are provided here for you for free.
+NCERT Solutions for Class 6 Social science Chapter 1 Understanding Diversity are provided here with simple step-by-step explanations.
+These solutions for Understanding Diversity are extremely popular among Class 6 students for Social science Understanding Diversity Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 6 Social science Chapter 1 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
-All NCERT Solutions for class 6 Social science are prepared by experts and are 100% accurate.
+All NCERT Solutions for class Class 6 Social science are prepared by experts and are 100% accurate.

 Page No 63:

 Why did the children go to Yasmin Khala’s house?

 The children went to Yasmin Khala’s house to find out whom they had to pay for the streetlight they had broken while playing cricket.
 Rehana’s mother told them that the Municipal Corporation took care of replacing street lights, and that the best person they could ask would be Yasmin Khala as she had recently retired from the Municipal Corporation.